iNavFlight/inav/docs/MixerProfile.md

 Typically, 'transition input' will be useful in MR mode to gain airspeed.
 Both the servo mixer and motor mixer can accept transition mode as an input.
 The associated motor or servo will then move accordingly when transition mode is activated.
+Transition input is disabled when navigation mode is activate

 The use of Transition Mode is recommended to enable further features and future developments like fail-safe support.
 Mapping motor to servo output, or servo with logic conditions is **not** recommended